linusha/reference-helper-scripts/README.md

 # reference-helper-scripts

-A tiny, opinionated would-like-to-be collection of helper scripts to deal with references in scientific manuscripts (mainly in the social sciences).
+A tiny, opinionated helper script to deal with references in scientific manuscripts (mainly in the social sciences).

 ## Requirements